ThrunGroup/BanditPAM-python/README.md

-The single-cell RNA (SCRNA) sequence dataset used in the paper is available from 10x genomics at https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.1.0/fresh_68k_pbmc_donor_a -- "Gene / cell matrix (filtered)".
+The single-cell RNA (SCRNA) sequence dataset used in the paper is available from 10x genomics at https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.1.0/fresh_68k_pbmc_donor_a -- the dataset is "Gene / cell matrix (filtered)".

 The SCRNA-PCA dataset referred to in the appendix contains the SCRNA dataset, but projected onto the top 10 principal components, which is available from the